liesnikov/extensible-elaborator/abstract/main.md

 syntacticH :: (MonadElab m, EqualityC :<: c)=> Constraint c -> m Bool syntacticS :: (MonadElab m, EqualityC :<: c)=> Constraint c -> m () syntactic = Plugin {handler=syntacticH, solver=syntacticS,
-                    pre=[...], pro=[...], tag="syntactic"}
+                    pre=[...], suc=[...], tag="syntactic"}
 ```

-We first define the class of constraints that will be handled by the solver via providing a "handler" -- function that decides whether a given solver has to fire.
+We first define the class of constraints that will be handled by the solver by providing a "handler" -- a function that decides whether a given solver has to fire.
-\todo[size=tiny,fancyline,author=Jesper]{I'm thinking now of whether there is some connection with handlers from effect systems, could we see constraints as effects and solvers as handlers for them?}
-In this case -- checking that the constraint given is indeed an `EqualityConstraint` and that the two terms given to it are syntactically equal.
+In this case -- checking that the constraint given is indeed an `EqualityC` and that the two terms given to it are syntactically equal.
-Then we define the solver itself,
-which marks the constraint as solved, since we assume it only fires once it's been cleared to do so by a less expensive decision procedure implemented by the handler.
+The solver in this case marks the constraint as solved, since it only fires once it's been cleared to do so by a handler.
+We separate the handler from the solver to separate the decision of whether the constraint can be solved from the effectful solving procedure.
-Finally, we register the solver by declaring it using a plugin interface specifying solvers that precede and proceed it.
+Finally, we register the solver by declaring it using a plugin interface specifying solvers that precede and succeed it.
 This plugin symbol will be picked up by the linker and registered at the runtime.

 **Open constraint datatype**